 Go on a rodeo in the rodeo capital

 The Cody Stampede rodeo officially started in 1919 and here you find a rodeo tradition like in no other place.
 In the summer every night in Cody is rodeo night.
 At Stampede Park you get to see cowboys compete in different rodeo competitions, while showing you the Wild West.

 And the venue with the sun setting over the mountains is just spectacular.
 Get there early and enjoy the atmosphere around the grounds before the show starts!

 G. Mount Rushmore, South Dakota – See the famous president faces on the way from San Francisco to New York

 - Driving time: 6.5 h

 - Driving distance: 366 miles (589 km)

-Up next on the San Francisco to New York road trip itinerary is some very familiar faces.
-It’s time to meet the old national heroes of Mount Rushmore.
+Now it’s time to see some very familiar faces on the San Francisco to New York road trip itinerary.
+Say hello to the old national heroes at Mount Rushmore.

-The faces of the four presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln were carved into the granit of Mount Rushmore in the years from 1927 to 1941.
+The faces of the four presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln were carved into the granite of Mount Rushmore in the years from 1927 to 1941.